Faramarz Gharibian

-Faramarz Gharibian (فرامرز قریبیان; born 18 November 1941) is a retired Iranian actor.
+Faramarz Gharibian (فرامرز قریبیان; born 18 November 1941) is a retired Iranian actor and film director.
 He won three Crystal Simorgh Awards for his performances in The Train (1988), Misty Harbour (1992), and The Rain Man (1998).

 Career

 He learned film acting in the School of Visual Arts, US (1971).
 He started his career with a short role in Come Stranger (1968, Masoud Kimiai).
 His professional debut was in Soil (1973, Masoud Kimiai).

 In most of his films, he plays the role of a resolute man who, in order to achieve his goals or preserve his ideals, must face conflict and danger.
 He has some adventure films in his career and also directed three feature films, Duel in Tasuki (1986), Law (1995) and Her Eyes (1999).
 Gharibian has been nominated for the prize of Best Actor, and has won the prize for Train (1987), Misty Harbor (1992) and The Rain Man (1999) from Fajr International Film Festival.

 In recent years, he has won international awards from around the world.
 He won the award for Best Actor at the 25th Moscow International Film Festival and Asia Pacific Film Festival for Dancing in the Dust, he also won the Special Jury Prize in the International Film Festival of India for The Beautiful City.